When in 1753 Giuseppe Vasi published this etching he had already shown in two separate plates the dome of the basilica (1747) and the

 the living pope when he is carried in state through the basilica.
 Wittkower

-In other pages of this website you can see the coats of arms of the Baldachin, the four gigantic statues of the Octagon and two funerary monuments by Bernini.
+In other pages of this website you can see the coats of arms of the Baldachin, the four gigantic statues of the Octagon and two funerary monuments by Bernini inside the basilica.

 The altar of St. Peter's choir, notwithstanding all the ornaments which have been lavished upon it, is no more than a heap of puerile finery, better adapted to an Indian pagod, than to a temple built upon the principles of the Greek architecture.
 Smollet